maxboeck/mxb-jekyll/_posts/offline-forms/2017-08-23-offline-forms.md

   <img src="devtools.png" alt="chrome devtools showing the localstorage contents" />
 </figure>

-It's also a good idea to inform the user of what just happened, so they know that their data wasn't just lost.
+It's also a good idea to inform the user of what happened, so they know that their data wasn't just lost.
 We could extend the `handleSubmit` function to display some kind of feedback message.

 <figure>